 Parents’ child support incomes are payroll wages, average overtime, bonuses, commission, disability income, passive income, social security income, and, sometimes even income from second jobs.
-If a parent is avoiding his or her support obligation, intentionally avoiding employment or suppressing income, the court may impute an ability to earn income to that parent, and on that to calculate child support.
+If a parent is avoiding his or her support obligation, intentionally avoiding employment or suppressing income, the court may impute an ability to earn income to that parent, and, on that, to calculate child support.
 Where the parent obligated to pay support is self-employed, determining what is that person’s real income or “cash flow” may be difficult.
 That is absent a financially savvy divorce lawyer on your side to direct and apply accounting, taxation and forensic skills.
-A forensic accountant is often involved, particularly if tax returns are insufficient.
+A forensic CPA can also be involved, particularly if tax returns are insufficient.

-Exceptions to guidelines calculated child support are available.
-Special facts or keen lawyering skills (or both) are needed.
-Call and speak directly to Robert Glasser.
+Exceptions to guidelines calculated child support do exist.
+But special facts or keen lawyering skills (or both) are needed.
+You can call and schedule speaking directly to Robert Glasser.
 Consult on your child support concerns.
-Call (949) 752-2727.
+Call (949) 752-2727 for an appointment.

 Spousal Support: Decision-Making Factors

 For the long-term, there are a dozen criteria for deciding the amount and duration of spousal support.
-One to help a former mate have the standard of living enjoyed during the marriage.
+One is to help a former mates have the standard of living enjoyed during the marriage.
 Another is to assist in a transition to becoming self supporting, if possible.
-The length of a marriage, the needs of the asking spouse, his/her ability to earn, or to pay, and other factors a court must consider.
+The length of a marriage, the needs of the asking spouse, his/her ability to earn, or to pay, are some other factors a court must consider.
 See California Family Code, at Section 4320.
 The court exercises its discretion, and is almost never overturned on appeal.

-Courts can not use a guidelines calculation to decide long term spousal support, or a modification of it.
+Courts can not use a guidelines calculation to order long term spousal support, or a modification of it.
 But, is that workable? what exceptions are there that can apply to you?
 There is no substitute for good advice and guidance when it comes to support decisions Call NDA.
 Consult on your spousal support concerns.
-Speak directly to a lawyer.
+Schedule speaking directly to a lawyer.
 Call (949) 752-2727.